Making a claim to an insurance provider can be stressful. Especially if it was your fault or could involve losing your ‘no claims’ bonus.

 3. Whiplash

-Whiplash is one of the most common injury claims when it comes to road traffic collisions (RTC’s).
-Whiplash is a neck injury that is caused by muscles in the neck over extending.
-This is common within RTC’s due to the impact of a crash throwing your head forward.
+Whiplash is one of the most common injury claims when it comes to road traffic collisions (RTCs).
+This neck injury occurs when muscles in the neck overextend, often due to the impact of a crash throwing your head forward.

-More than 1500 whiplash claims are made a day in the UK[2].
-However, whiplash is also very difficult to detect, making it a prime claim for fraudsters.
+In the UK, more than 1500 whiplash claims are made daily.
+However, detecting whiplash can be very difficult, making it a prime target for fraudsters.[2].

-Because of this, in 2021, the government brought in the Whiplash Reform Programme to prevent false whiplash claims.
-It limits the amount you can be rewarded for whiplash and means you must provide medical evidence to prove your claim is genuine.
+To prevent false whiplash claims, the government introduced the Whiplash Reform Programme in 2021.
+This programme limits the amount you can be rewarded for whiplash and requires medical evidence to prove your claim is genuine.

 If you think you may have whiplash as the result of an accident you can claim whether you are the driver or any of the passengers.